Mikkel Ladefoged

-Mikkel Riis Ladefoged (born 9 June 2003) is a Danish footballer who plays as a forward for Swedish Superettan club Västerås SK.
+Mikkel Riis Ladefoged (born 9 June 2003) is a Danish professional footballer who plays as a forward for club Lincoln City.

 Career

 Club career

 Ladefoged is a product of Næsby Boldklub, where he spent his entire youth career.
 In March 2022, he was also promoted to the club's first team and finished the season as top scorer in the U19 division with 31 goals.

+Sønderjyske

 During the spring of 2022, Ladefoged trained with Danish 1st Division club Sønderjyske so that the parties could get a closer look at each other.
-On May 31, 2022, the club confirmed that they had signed Ladefoged to a two-year deal.
-On July 30, 2022, Ladefoged made his debut in a league match against Hillerød.
+On 31 May 2022, the club confirmed that they had signed Ladefoged to a two-year deal.
+On 30 July 2022, Ladefoged made his debut in a league match against Hillerød.

-In the search for more playing time, Ladefoged was loaned out to league colleagues from Næstved Boldklub on August 30, 2023.
+In the search for more playing time, Ladefoged was loaned out to league colleagues from Næstved Boldklub on 30 August 2023.
 Besides a knee operation that Ladefoged underwent after the fall season, he played 20 games in Næstved and became the club's top scorer in the 2023–24 season with 9 goals.

 In early August 2024, Ladefoged was close to a move to Tromsø IL, which ended up collapsing.
-On August 29, 2024, Ladefoged was instead loaned out to Esbjerg fB until the end of the season.
+On 29 August 2024, Ladefoged was instead loaned out to Esbjerg fB until the end of the season.